 What will be left to eat?

 And that’s one of the main arguments I hear against implementing Gundry’s protocols, they are very restrictive.
 The Plant Paradox program excludes all grains, nightshades, most dairy (except some goat and sheep dairy) and almost all beans unless they’ve been prepared in a pressure cooker.
 Think you’ll fall back on chicken?
-Think again unless you can verify Portlandia style that it’s been pasture raised.
+Think again unless you can verify Portlandia style that the birds have been pasture raised.

 Altered gut microbiome drives lectin sensitivity